jonny-edyn/personal-website/content/blog/2024-roundup/index.md

 - Prof G Markets  - Scott Galloway explains the stock market like a grumpy uncle who is very aware of his boomer luck.
 Expect life advice, occasional rants about billionaires, and enough economic jargon to make you pretend you understood it all.

-- The 404 Media Podcast - If you find tech Tech scary then don't listen.
+- The 404 Media Podcast - If you find tech scary then don't listen.
 It makes it all scarier.
 4 ex vice investigative journalists bring to light stories on cyber security, AI, consumer rights and surveillance.
 An audio Black Mirror but it's reality.

 - Bad Friends - Bobby Lee's and Andrew Santino's dysfunctional comedy podcast which is what I imagine a large family Christmas dinner is like - lots of people talking over each other with no real agreement on conversation theme but good times all round.